coderrio/Coderr.Documentation/docs/client/libraries/aspnet-mvc5/index.md

 ASP.NET MVC 5 Integration
 =========================

-This client library will provide both ASP.NET and MVC specific context information for codeRR.
+This client library will provide both ASP.NET and MVC with specific context information for codeRR.

 # Features

-The library apart from detect and upload uncaught exceptions also provide the following features.
+Apart from detecting and uploading uncaught exceptions, the library also provides the following features.

 ## Error pages

-The library have build in support for error pages.
+The library has built in support for error pages.

 To use the ones included in the library, add the following in `global.asax` (after the `Err.Configuration.Credentials()` line):